chmielulu/chmielulu/README.md

 ### Hi there 👋

-- 🧑‍💻🪖 I am the Director of Front-End Development at RendPro Limited and a soldier in the Polish Territorial Defense Forces.
+- 🧑‍💻 I'm the Director of Front-End Development at RendPro Limited and a soldier in the Polish Territorial Defense Forces. 🪖
 - 🔭 I’m currently working in my spare time on open-source social media
 - 🌱 I’m currently learning [Golang](https://go.dev/)
 - 👯 I’m looking to collaborate on open-source social media